Cirkit Designer Logo

 Pin Type Description

-5V Power Output Regulated 5V output from the board.
+5V Power Output Regulated 5V output.

-3.3V Power Output Regulated 3.3V output from the board.
+3.3V Power Output Regulated 3.3V output.

 A0-A7 Analog Input Analog input pins (10-bit resolution).

 D0-D13 Digital I/O Digital input/output pins.
-Pins D3, D5, D6, D9, D10, and D11 support PWM.
+D3, D5, D6, D9, D10, and D11 support PWM.

-RX (D0) Serial Input UART receive pin for serial communication.
+RX (D0) Digital Input UART receive pin.

-TX (D1) Serial Output UART transmit pin for serial communication.
+TX (D1) Digital Output UART transmit pin.

 RST Reset Resets the microcontroller.